ItsOrv/Orv-Telegram-Proxy/README.md

    ```bash
    python3 src/bot.py
    ```

-The bot will start listening to the specified channels for new proxy links and forward them to your channel.
+3. Now you will be asked for the account number that is joined to the proxy resources, After completing the login process, The bot will start listening to the specified sources for new proxy links and forward them to your channel.

 ## Error Handling